Certificate of Incorporation

 Do I need a new Certificate of Incorporation if I change my company name?

 If you change your company name, you will need a Certificate of Incorporation for the Change of Name.
-Aside from the company name, all other details stated on the new certificate will be exactly the same as the original, including the company registration number and date of incorporation.
+Aside from the company name, all other details stated on the new certificate will be exactly the same as the original, including the company registration number and the date of incorporation.
 You should keep copies of both the old and new certificate at your company’s registered office address.

 What if I should lose my Certificate of Incorporation?